 Encourage the provision of affordable housing for young adults, particularly former foster youth and young mothers, through planning consultations, streamlined permit processing, and funding assistance.
-Target efforts in unincorporated areas outside of Tracy.
-Mountain House, and Ripon that are racially concentrated areas of affluence, as well as higher-resource areas such as Lockwood and the north side of Stockton.
+Target efforts in unincorporated areas outside of Tracy, Mountain House, and Ripon that are racially concentrated areas of affluence, as well as areas of relatively higher-median income, resource or affluence such as Lockwood and the north side of Stockton.

 Encourage the development of SRO facilities, transitional and supportive housing, and other special housing arrangements, including committing County funds to help affordable housing developers provide SRO facilities consistent with the SRO Ordinance.
-Target efforts in unincorporated areas outside of Tracy, Mountain House, and Ripon that are racially concentrated areas of affluence, as well as higher-resource areas such as Lockwood and the north side of Stockton.
+Target efforts in unincorporated areas outside of Tracy, Mountain House, and Ripon that are racially concentrated areas of affluence, as well as areas of relatively higher-median income, resource or affluence such as Lockwood and the north side of Stockton.